-Gold sales volumes decreased 30% due to the cessation of gold production at Sepon in December 2013.
+Gold sales volumes decreased by 30% due to the cessation of gold production at Sepon in December 2013.

-Lead sales volumes increased by 29% compared with the half year ended 2013 due to a full six months of lead trucking at Century to the Karumba Port from tailings dams.
+Lead sales volumes increased by 29% compared to the first half 2013 due to a full six months of lead trucking at Century to the Karumba Port from tailings dams.